CalCorbin/diesel_demo/README.md

 # Diesel Demo Tutorial

-This is repo is my effort in learning how to use diesel, a rust package.
+This repo holds all the code I've written while learning how to use diesel, a Rust package.

-I followed the tutorial listed here: https://diesel.rs/guides/getting-started
+You can find the tutorial here: https://diesel.rs/guides/getting-started